South Johnson Hill

 All the roads out to the dead-end Wilderness Road have been freshly paved, which is surprising when one travels the backroads of backwoods towns in northern Connecticut.
 Just set your navigation device to Wilderness Road, Hartland and you’ll wind up at the lot at the end of it.

-The woods here are most Tunxis State Forest land – a state forest that is currently being actively managed.
+The woods here are mostly Tunxis State Forest land – a state forest that is currently being actively managed.
 This probably makes this hike a pain on a day they are logging, but on a Sunday, it actually makes it much easier than it ever has been.

 There’s now a giant parking lot.